 Big wave trains are fun when you have a solid roll.
 On my first day on the river, my instructor started me out in a playboat that was low volume, tippy and very sensitive to trim.
 It was probably not the best boat to start a beginner out in but it taught me very quickly the importance of proper boat control.
 My stern would catch in the current if I leaned back a little too far, so I’d capsize a lot in those big wave trains, but just roll up.
 My instructor would look back at me with equanimity and simply nod approvingly, as if to say, “That’ll do, pig".”

 Marvin Zuckerman has spent the last 20 years studying the sensation seeking personality trait, which refers to a diversity of risk-taking and sensation-seeking behaviors as well as the expressed intolerance of boredom.
 Sensation seeking, according to Zuckerman, is specifically defined as “the need for varied, novel, and complex sensations and experiences and the willingness to take physical and social risks for the sake of such experiences.”
 Studies show that people who participate in high risk sports, specifically, skydiving, mountain/rock climbing, rodeo, hang gliding, skiing, scuba diving, and, of course, whitewater kayaking, show a higher level of sensation seeking.
 One clue of a sensation seeking personality is that they have engaged in a number of these sports.
 The reason is that they quickly become habituated to one activity, which happens with any repeated stimulus, and move on to either greater challenges in the same sport or something different.
-If you meet a multisport person like this you can reliably predict that they probably also enjoy (or have enjoyed) a lot of alcohol, drugs, cigarettes, high-risk sexual behavior, stimulating foods, wild partying, motorcycles and speeding!
+According to Zuckerman's research, if you meet a multisport person like this you can reliably predict that they probably also enjoy (or have enjoyed) a lot of alcohol, drugs, cigarettes, high-risk sexual behavior, stimulating foods, wild partying, motorcycles and speeding!

 Where does this trait come from?
 Behavioral genetic studies on twins raised apart demonstrate that the heritability (i.e., proportion determined by genetics) is 60%, which is very high for a personality trait.
 Researches have correlated sensation seeking to the presence of the “long form” of the dopamine 4 receptor gene (DRD4).
 The dopamine system is central to brain mechanisms involved in reward and anticipation of reward, and cocaine addiction.
 Not surprisingly, reported side effects of taking exogenous dopamine (L−Dopa), include increases in impulsivity, compulsive gambling, and high−risk sexual behavior.